thenexthub/Codira/docs/OwnershipManifesto.md

   Rust cannot use layout optimizations like packing boolean fields together in a byte or even just decreasing the alignment of a field.
-This is not a guarantee that we are willing to make in Swift.
+This is not a guarantee that we are willing to make in Codira.

 For all of these reasons, while we remain theoretically interested in exploring the possibilities of a more